-29.8 Nullness Rawness Checker
+29.9 Nullness Rawness Checker

-The Nullness Rawness Checker is a nullness checker that uses a different type system for initialization.
+The Nullness Rawness Checker is a variant of the Nullness Checker that uses a different type system for initialization.
 It was distributed with the Checker Framework through release 2.9.0 (dated 3 July 2019).
-If you wish to use them, install Checker Framework version 2.9.0.
+If you wish to use it, install Checker Framework version 2.9.0.